Concrete Stain Price per Square Foot Cost Guide

 Head of Sales

-• Existing slab condition and required prep
+• Existing slab condition and required preparation

 • Type of stain (acid, water-based, solvent) and color complexity